adriatic0/adriatic0/README.md

 4. The Titanic dataset is a classic dataset used to introduce data science.
 I used it to [teach](https://colab.research.google.com/drive/1grXmv8FX9u2acqSb_3YcjpRT1x63RMsB?usp=sharing) the data science lifescycle by training a deep learning model in the hopes that others would enjoy it as much as I did.

 5. [Zameen.com](https://www.zameen.com) is "the first and largest property portal in Pakistan and is among the top five property portals in the world."
-I used data about Islamabad, Pakistan to train a neural network to predict housing prices in there.
+I used data about Islamabad, Pakistan to train a neural network to predict housing prices.
 6. I created the most advanced [dictionary](https://www.ocf.berkeley.edu/~emadsiddiq/run.fcgi/pashto/) available for my mother tongue Pashto.
 7. I used Sentiment Analysis to gather all [good news](https://www.ocf.berkeley.edu/~emadsiddiq/run.fcgi/goodnews/) on one page at the beginning of the pandemic (no longer up to date).